South:

 Stuyvesant Square

-The west side of the park features a statue of Peter Stuyvesant, the Dutch
+The western half of the park features a 1936

 |